Review by Ian Keogh

 Stephen McCranie’s young adult graphic novel is unconventional from the start, the opening sequence very introspective in its reflection on nothingness.
 And then there’s the matter of the cover presenting the title wrapped around a young woman rather than any form of Space Boy.
 That’s Amy, resident of a small mining colony in deep space, or at least she is until her parents are sent back home to Earth, a journey that requires thirty years in cryogenic stasis.

 That’s a neat effect, but it’s temporary, by which point an injection of pace is desperately needed, but never arrives, and the differences between Earth and the place Amy grew up only hold so much fascination, especially as most readers will be from Earth themselves.
-She has a period of growth, and we have the mystery of the boy without a flavour to carry us into the next volume.
+She has a period of growth, and we have the mystery of the boy without a flavour to carry us into Space Boy 2.
 The art charms, but more needs to happen over 250 pages next time.

 Alternatively, the first three books are combined as Space Boy Omnibus 1.